 The Prado (Museo Nacional del Prado)

-The Prado Museum is one of the world's principal art galleries, housing more than 7,000 paintings by artists such as Botticelli, Titian and Rembrandt.
+The Prado Museum is one of the world's principal art galleries, housing around 7,600 paintings by artists such as Botticelli, Titian and Rembrandt.

-Museo Thyssen-Bornemisza is located in the 18th century Palacio de Villahermosa and home to a vast collection of paintings, sculptures, carvings and tapestries by Renoir, Durer, Van Eyck and countless others.
+Museo Thyssen-Bornemisza is located in the 18th-century Palacio de Villahermosa and is home to a vast collection of paintings, sculptures, carvings and tapestries by Renoir, Durer, Van Eyck and countless others.

 Reina Sofia National Art Centre Museum

-The Reina Sofia museum, designed to rival London’s Tate Gallery, has a great collection of 20th century Spanish art for expats to enjoy.
+The Reina Sofia museum, designed to rival London's Tate Gallery, has an extraordinary collection of 20th-century Spanish art for expats to enjoy.

 Dating back to 1619, the Plaza Mayor square is a must-see for any expat in Madrid.
 Once the scene of knights' tournaments and medieval rituals, the centrally located arcade is now home to cafés and spontaneous music performances.